 Meet Dr. Antoinette Carter Jenkins, Board Member Historic Port Royal, Inc

-• Mar 28
+- Mar 28

-• 2 min read
+- 2 min read

 Antoinette holds a bachelor’s degree in psychology from George Mason University and a master of business administration degree from the University of Maryland Global Campus.
-She earned her doctoral degree in human and organizational learning from George Washington University, where her research interests focused on the nexus between organizational culture and social impact.
+She earned her doctoral degree in human and organizational learning from The George Washington University, where her research interests focused on the nexus between organizational culture and social impact.
 She also holds a Senior Professional in Human Resources certification from the HR Certification Institute.

 Comments